TSEidolon/cpnt-262-achievement-6/README.md

 ```

  - v-slot was confusing.
 I understood the theory but in practice, I did not know what to do.
-    - Apparently it imports a “child” component along with everything inside (template, script, styles) into a certain “space”
+    - From what I understand, v-slot apparently imports a “child” component along with everything inside (template, script, styles) into a certain “space”
     - <a href="https://vuejs.org/guide/components/slots.html#slot-content-and-outlet" target="_blank">Vue tutorial on Vslots </a> helped immensely to put the v-slot theory into practice.
     - Anything above or below `<slot/ >` will show in relation to their position.